somakeit/smib/README.md

 ## Setup and Configuration

+For a comprehensive list of all configuration settings, see [SETTINGS.md](SETTINGS.md).

 ### Slack App Creation
 - If you don't already have a Slack Workspace, [create one](https://slack.com/get-started?entry_point=help_center#/createnew).
 - Follow the [Creating apps using manifests](https://api.slack.com/reference/manifests#creating_apps) instructions to create a Slack App from the included [manifest](slack-manifest.yaml) and install it into your workspace.